SkafteNicki/dtu_mlops/s6_the_cloud/M18_using_the_cloud.md

    Finally try to adjust the the configuration a bit.
 What two factors are effecting the price of the compute unit?

 3. After figuring this out, create a `e2-medium` instance (leave rest configured as default).
-Before clicking the `Create` button make sure to check the `Equavalent Command Line` botton.
+Before clicking the `Create` button make sure to check the `Equavalent Command Line` button.
 You should see a very long command that you could have typed instead to do the exact same.

 4. Now in a local terminal type: